meterio/WarringStakes/README.md

 # Setting up automatic update for Meter Docker images (Please make sure to do this on testnet)
 1. Backup meter BLS keys
-If you look into the meter-data directory, there are three files that are important to keep: delegates.json, master.key and public.key.
+If you look into the meter-data directory, there are three files that are important to keep: master.key, public.key and p2p.key.
 In addition, there are also several other files and directories in this folder, we suggest you to delete them on the testnet.
 This will cause the database to resync

 We have prepared a watchtower container which will automatically check if there is any newly released docker image for Meter and upgrade accordingly.
 ```